NBA Rumors: Bradley Beal & Davis Bertans Could Be Headed To Raptors For Package Centered On Pascal Siakam

-With the Toronto Raptors struggling in the 2020-21 NBA season, team president of basketball operations Masai Ujiri is expected to aggressively search for major roster upgrades before the 2021 trade deadline.
-Despite numerous calls for them to undergo a full-scale rebuild, Ujiri and the Raptors still refuse to take a different route and want to remain a competitive team in the Eastern Conference.
-In a recent article, Greg Patuto of NBA Analysis Network suggested a blockbuster deal that would bring Bradley Beal and Davis Bertans of the Washington Wizards to Toronto during the 2020-21 NBA season.
+With the Toronto Raptors struggling this season, team president of basketball operations Masai Ujiri is expected to aggressively search for major roster upgrades before the 2021 trade deadline.
+Despite numerous calls for them to undergo a full-scale rebuild, Ujiri and the Raptors refuse to take that route and want to remain a competitive team in the Eastern Conference.
+In a recent article, Greg Patuto of NBA Analysis Network suggested a blockbuster deal that would bring Bradley Beal and Davis Bertans of the Washington Wizards to Toronto.

 In the proposed trade scenario, the Raptors would be sending a package that includes Pascal Siakam, Norman Powell, Malachi Flynn, a 2022 first-round pick, and a 2024 first-round pick to the Wizards in exchange for Beal and Bertans.
-If the deal would push through, Patuto believes it would help both teams in filling up the needs to improve on their roster.
+If the deal goes through, Patuto believes it would help both teams improve their rosters.

 For the Wizards, the suggested trade would allow them to acquire the assets that they need to jumpstart a rebuild in the post-Beal era.